• Skip to primary navigation

 Make Brandteig (choux pastry dough)

-Preheat the oven to 355°F (180°C).
-Place parchment paper on a working surface and, using a pencil, draw 2 inches (5 cm) circles with a distance of approximately 2-2.3 inches (5-6 cm) between them.
+Step 1: To make Brandteig (choux pastry dough), preheat the oven to 355°F (180°C).
+Place parchment paper on a working surface and, using a pencil, draw 2-inch (5 cm) circles with a distance of approximately 2-2.3 inches (5-6 cm) between them.
 Turn the paper over and put it on a baking sheet.

-Pour cold water into a heavy-bottomed saucepan.
-Add salt and butter in small cubes.
+Step 2: Pour cold water into a heavy-bottomed saucepan.
+Add salt and butter, cut into small cubes.
 Bring the saucepan over medium heat and wait until it boils (photo 1).

 Pro tip: Avoid using utensils to mix.
 The key is to ensure that the butter melts before the liquid comes to a boil.

-Remove the pot from the heat and immediately add sifted flour at once.
-Use a wooden spoon to stir the mixture, flattering the lumps on the go (photo 2).
+Step 3: Remove the pot from the heat and immediately add sifted flour all at once.
+Use a wooden spoon to stir the mixture, flattening the lumps on the go (photo 2).

 Photo 1: Butter melted in water in a saucepan Photo 2: Cooked dough in a pot